loda-lang/loda-programs/programs/oeis/list2.md

 * [A203016](http://oeis.org/A203016) ([L11 program](A203016.asm)): Numbers congruent to {1, 2, 3, 4} mod 6, multiplied by 3.
 * [A203150](http://oeis.org/A203150) ([L15 program](A203150.asm)): (n-1)-st elementary symmetric function of the first n terms of (1,2,1,2,1,2,1,2,1,2,...)=A000034.
 * [A203241](http://oeis.org/A203241) ([L09 program](A203241.asm)): Second elementary symmetric function of the first n terms of (1,2,4,8,...).
+* [A203286](http://oeis.org/A203286) ([L17 program](A203286.asm)): Number of arrays of 2n nondecreasing integers in -3..3 with sum zero and equal numbers greater than zero and less than zero.
 * [A203292](http://oeis.org/A203292) ([L20 program](A203292.asm)): Number of arrays of 4 nondecreasing integers in -n..n with sum zero and equal numbers greater than zero and less than zero.
 * [A203551](http://oeis.org/A203551) ([L08 program](A203551.asm)): a(n) = n*(5n^2 + 3n + 4) / 6.
 * [A203552](http://oeis.org/A203552) ([L08 program](A203552.asm)): a(n) = n*(5*n^2 - 3*n + 4) / 6.